OpenHarbour-io/containers/CONTRIBUTING.md

 ### PR Approval and Release Process

-1. Changes are manually reviewed by Bitnami team members.
+1. Changes are manually reviewed by OpenHarbour team members.
 2. The changes are automatically tested using our GitHub CI workflow.
-3. Once the changes are accepted, the PR is tested (if needed) in the internal Bitnami CI pipeline.
+3. Once the changes are accepted, the PR is tested (if needed) in the internal OpenHarbour CI pipeline.
 This may include testing both the container and any associated Helm Chart.
 4. The PR is merged by the reviewer(s) in the GitHub `main` branch.
 5. Then our CI/CD system is going to push the container image to the different registries including the recently merged changes.